Maxelee/BCM_lensing/README.md

 Here I have implemented the BCM as described by Schndeider, Teyssier, Arico etc.

-I will use this model with Lens tools to perform weak lensing calculations and analyze the BCM parameters
+I will use this model with Lux (kappaTNG code) to perform weak lensing calculations and analyze the BCM parameters